Variations in Receipt of Benefit

 Description of Eligibility Criteria

 Applicants must be at least 70 years of age.
 Their total taxable income, which is the Arizona adjusted gross income less exemptions and deductions, cannot exceed $10,000.
 To be eligible the individual must either: (a) have lived in the current residence for at least 6 years immediately preceding the date the deferral claim form is filed or (b) have lived in this state for at least 10 years immediately preceding the date the deferral claim form is filed.
 All property taxes must be paid for the years preceding years.
-In the case of married couples, both spouses must meet these requirements.
+In the case of married couples, both spouses must meet these requirements and consent to the deferral, regardless whether both spouses have an ownership.
 Benefit is limited to taxpayer's primary residence not to have a full cash value more than $150,000.
 There can be no lien of any mortgage, reverse mortgage, deed of trust or other real property security interest that has been recorded for less than 5 years before the deferral is claimed.
 The cumulative amount of deferred taxes and interest that attaches to a tax deferred residence, plus any amounts secured by mortgages, reverse mortgages, deeds of trust and other real property security interest with respect to the residence, may not exceed 90% of the full cash value of the residence determined by the county assessor for the tax year.

 Local Option in Adoption of Program